History of Samuel L. Jackson in Timeline

 December 2, 2006: German Bambi Award for International Film

-On December 2, 2006, Samuel L. Jackson won the German Bambi Award for International Film, based on his many film contributions.
+On December 2, 2006, Samuel L. Jackson won the German Bambi Award for International Film, in recognition of his many contributions to the film industry.

 December 2006: Starring in Home of the Brave